clecioanderson/smplcrud/README.md

 ## How to use it :+1:

-We need to ensure we have installed in our client environment the requirementes below:
+We need to ensure we have installed in our client environment the requirements below:
 ```
 * git
 * pip